Interstellar Comet 3I ATLAS Latest News and General Information

 Will the comet 3I/ATLAS hit Earth?

 No need to worry — comet 3I/ATLAS will pass through the inner part of our planetary system, but it will remain very far from Earth.
-Its closest approach to our planet will be about 1.8 AU — that’s roughly 270 million km, nearly twice the average Earth–Sun distance.
+Its closest approach to our planet will occur on December 19, 2025.
+The distance between the two bodies will be about 1.8 AU — that’s roughly 269 million km, nearly twice the average Earth–Sun distance.

 Is 3I/ATLAS for sure a comet?
 Can it be an alien spaceship?